python/cpython/Doc/reference/datamodel.rst

        globals()[name] = value

-The ``__delattr__`` function should accept one argument which is the name of an attribute and return :const:`None` or raise an :exc:`AttributeError`.
+The ``__delattr__`` function should accept one argument which is the name of an attribute.
+It can raise an :exc:`AttributeError`.
 If present, this function overrides the standard :func:`delattr` behaviour on a module.

 The ``__dir__`` function should accept no arguments, and return a sequence of